AvivAminoff/SuperMarket-Data-Analysis/README.md

 # SuperMarket-Data-Analysis

-In this project, I will analyze data from a supermarket chain.
+In this project, I analyzed data from a supermarket chain.

 The data includes information on each sale during the first quarter of 2019.